Back to blog

 Worktrees are good.
 Worktrees with one-sentence ergonomics are better.
 An agent that understands your repo conventions, runs the commands, allocates the port, opens the editor, and pings your team is the whole package.

-If you want this set up in your workspace in under fifteen minutes, Froots's routine compiler is the shortest path.
-If you already have an agent runtime you like (Hermes, OpenCode, Aider, your own), the same patterns port — the sentences are the IP, not the runtime.
+If you want this set up in your workspace quickly, Froots's routine compiler is the shortest path.
+If you already have another agent runtime you like, the same pattern still holds — the real value is turning a repetitive setup ritual into one plain-English request.

 Try Froots free →